The by Deanna J. Reynolds M.D. (Ret.), Corpus Christi, Texas

 - Day #1 in the tomb, Passover, the special sabbath (Thursday, from Wednesday evening until Thursday evening)

-- Day #2 in the tomb, regular day after the sabbath when the women can buy spices and prepare per Mark 16:1 (Friday, from Thursday evening until Friday evening).
+- Day #2 in the tomb, regular day after the sabbath when the women can buy spices and prepare the anoinitings per Mark 16:1 (Friday, from Thursday evening until Friday evening).
+(Although per Mark 14:8 and John 19:39-40 He had already been anointed by the woman with the alabaster jar and by Nicodemus, respectively.)

 - Day #3 Resurrection on the sabbath (the second and usual sabbath of Mark 16:2, Luke 24:1, and John 20:1).
 Specifically, early on Saturday morning before the empty tomb was discovered, and before He then appeared to Mary (Mark 16:9).